Research findings also offer guidance

 Inject humor anytime it is approproate.
 People love to laugh . . . tell a good joke.
 Humor and laughter really make life enjoyable. - Dr. Michael Murray (2012, 34)

-Kind humour can increase thriving and longevity Dr. Sven Svebak finds, summing from a study of 53 500 people over a seven years period.
+Kind humour can increase thriving and longevity Dr Sven Svebak sums up, based on a study of 53,500 people over a seven years period.
 It needs to be understood as "in average it helps".
-It showed up that participants with the best humour scores, had 20 percent lower mortality than the other half.
+Participants with the best humour scores had 20 percent lower mortality than the other half.
 It means they did not die as fast as the other half.
-The findings are statistically significant, which means we rule out "chance, suggestions, coincidence", roughly said.
+The findings are statistically significant, which means that "chance, suggestions and coincidence" are ruled out, roughly said.
 (Svebak et al, 2015)

 Mirth makes life cosier to some.
 Mere laugther may reduce stress too, at least temporarity.
 In such cases, nonsensical laughter alone can do "the trick", for "your body can't distinguish between real and fake laughter - any giggle will do," writes The Guardian .
 Compare with laughter therapy, also known as laughter yoga.